Growing Degree Days (GDD) Calculator

 Returns cumulative GDD for planting timing.

-Growing Degree Days (GDD) — also called heat units — measure the accumulation of heat available for plant and insect development over a growing season.
-Plants and insects do not develop based on calendar days alone; they develop based on the amount of warmth they receive.
-GDD gives farmers, gardeners, and agronomists a precise way to predict biological events like germination, flowering, pest emergence, and harvest time.
+Growing Degree Days (GDD), also called heat units, measure the accumulation of heat available for plant and insect development over a growing season.
+Plants and insects do not develop on calendar days; they develop on the warmth they receive.
+GDD gives farmers, gardeners and agronomists a way to predict germination, flowering, pest emergence and harvest that a date on a calendar cannot.

 The Formula GDD per day = ((T_max + T_min) / 2) − T_base